-Struct Examples
+Struct examples

 The complete versions of all of the examples in this section are in the demo/complex-types directory where you installed the driver.
-For more information, see Appendix A.
+For more information, see Appendix A, "Sample code files," on page A-1.

 This example fetches an unnamed ROW column.
 Here is a sample database schema: